nziegler87/OOD-Final-Project/README.md

 - Model bucket:
     - In our model we prioritized clean, non-repetitive code, with an emphasis on adaptability.
-    - Our model bucket has two interfaces, AnimatorModel and AnimatorModelIViewOnly, along with one concrete classes: AnimationModelImpl.
+    - Our model bucket has two interfaces, AnimatorModel and AnimatorModelIViewOnly, along with one concrete class: AnimationModelImpl.
 We decided to use two interfaces to divide up functionality between the methods that are read-only and other.
     - To make a working animation software, we decided to include several basic methods such as addShape, removeShape, addAnimation, and removeAnimation; as these modify the model, they are all listed in the regular interface.
-Methods included in the read-only interface include getSnapshot and getAnimationStatus, as they produce text outputs and do not modify anything in the model.
+Methods included in the read-only interface are getSnapshot and getAnimationStatus, as they produce text outputs and do not modify anything in the model.
-    - Speaking of the model, in the concrete class, AnimatorModelImpl, the model creates the basis for the animation: the inventory, a HashMap<String, IShape>, and commandHistory, an ArrayList<ICommand>.
+    - In the concrete class, AnimatorModelImpl, the model creates the basis for the animation: the inventory, a HashMap<String, IShape>, and commandHistory, an ArrayList<ICommand>.
     - Every time the user adds or removes an animation, the command list is sorted with a helper comparator function.
 This ensures the command list is always in chronological order and ready for output.
     - Since we had put the commands into classes we were able to shorten the number of methods in our model referencing the commands to just one: commandOnShape.
-This takes in a command class and shape, and uses the command.execute(shape) function to actually take the command.
+This takes in a command class and shape, and uses the command.execute() function to actually execute the command.

 - Shapes bucket:
     - We created an IShape interface, an AbstractShape class and two concrete classes: Oval and